 In this article, you’ll learn the basic concept of DB2 pre-compilation process.
 You’ll get an overview of DB2 pre-compiler, DB2 co-processor, DBRM (Database Request Module) and Consistency token.
 Let’s start with COBOL DB2 compilation process.

 How to compile a COBOL DB2 module or what are the steps which is involved in compiling a COBOL-DB2 program.

 A COBOL program that reads or write data to the DB2 database with the help of an SQL statement is known as COBOL DB2 program.
 COBOL-DB2 Application programs includes various SQL statements to perform many data manipulation operation and SQL statements cannot be processed by host language compiler such as COBOL, C++ orJava.
 To process these SQL statements, you required either DB2 pre-compiler or DB2 co-processor.

-SQL statements processor performs the following actions:
+SQL statements processor performs the following actions in COBOL DB2 Compilation:

 - It replaces the embedded SQL statements with equivalent calls to DB2 language interface modules.

 - Generate a database request module (DBRM), which will communicate with the embedded SQL requests to DB2 database engine during binding process.

 Now, Let’s see how the DB2 pre-compilation process works using a DB2 pre-compiler.

 COBOL-DB2 program compilation is a process which is slightly different from normal COBOL program compilation process.
 It has the below steps in its compilation process: